 All Programs are implemented through different projects which are Community based and community driven.
 Projects with tangible services, situated in rural areas are categorized as service delivery projects and are together, well-known as SACHET Community development Programs (SCDP).

 SACHET’s Health program started in Oct 1999 with the establishment of first primary health care facility in Shahdra, a valley of rural Islamabad.
 (See annual report 1999-2000 for details).
 The objective of this initiative was to provide free quality primary & reproductive health care to the disadvantaged communities facing barriers like financial, geographical or social inaccessibility to such services.
 The objective continued with the establishment of Pinyali, Banigala, Gagri & Pathargarh clinics in the network of SACHET free clinics.

-At the moment SACHET clinics offer free primary and reproductive health services (family planning counseling and services) and referral services with provision of 153 different life saving drugs, temporary contraceptive products & health education to an estimated population of 200,000 of 57 villages located in Rawalpindi, Islamabad and Attock districts.
+Currently SACHET clinics offer primary and reproductive health services (family planning counseling and services) and referral services with provision of 153 different life saving drugs, temporary contraceptive products & health education to an estimated population of 200,000 of 57 villages located in Rawalpindi, Islamabad and Attock districts.
 The average turnover is 100/patients per day in these clinics.